-7.11.10 climate\statistics
+10.12.10 climate\statistics

 This function produces statistics for the whole dataset.
-It can produce scalars (if the full period is chosen) or daily, monthly or seasonal statistics.
+It can produce scalars (if the full period is chosen) or hourly, daily, monthly or seasonal statistics.

-- operator: operation to apply.
-Accepted values are 'mean', 'median', 'std\dev', 'min', 'max', 'sum' and 'rms'.
-Default is 'mean' - period: define the granularity of the statistics: get values for the full period, for each month or day of year.
-Available periods: 'full', 'season', 'seasonal', 'monthly', 'month', 'mon', 'daily', 'day'.
-Default is 'full' - seasons: if period 'seasonal' or 'season' allows to set custom seasons.
-Default is '[DJF, MAM, JJA, SON]'
+- operator: Operation to apply.
+See Statistical preprocessors for more details on supported statistics.
+Default is mean. - period: Define the granularity of the statistics: get values for the full period, for each month, day of year or hour of day.
+Available periods: full, season, seasonal, monthly, month, mon, daily, day, hourly, hour, hr.
+Default is full. - seasons: if period 'seasonal' or 'season' allows to set custom seasons.
+Default is '[DJF, MAM, JJA, SON]'. - Other parameters are directly passed to the operator as keyword arguments.
+See Statistical preprocessors for more details.